hyperstack-org/hyperstack/docs/activerecord_api.md

 Word.all.each { |word| LI { word.text }}
 ```

-BTW: to save typing you can skip the `all`:  Models will respond like enumerators
+BTW: to save typing you can skip the `all`:  Models will respond like enumerators.

 `find`: takes an id and delivers the corresponding record.